 If you’ve been wondering what to do in Bangkok this weekend, experiencing the vibrant nightlife is the perfect way to spend the weekend.
 Here are a few of our favourite nightlife activities for a weekend in Bangkok!

 Huai Khwang District

 Huai Khwang district has come to be known as the “New Chinatown” due to the influx of Chinese residents over recent years.
 There are a variety of great clubs in the area but none compare to Onyx nightclub, which boasts the best EDM in the area.

 This incredible nightclub is full of excitement and entertainment.
 It holds over 2000 people every night and ensures a night of partying as you’ve never experienced before.

 CO2 cannons, laser shows, and confetti drops are but a few of the visual displays that Onyx provides.
 If you’re looking to pull an all-nighter and dance til you can’t anymore, Onyx is the place to do it!

 - Great food options

 If you’re looking for a relaxed night out, Khet Ratchathewi is the perfect place to have it.
-With plenty of public transport, you don’t have to worry about how you’ll get home after a night of drinking!
+With plenty of public transport options, you don’t have to worry about how you’ll get home after a night of drinking!

 We recommend visiting the Saxophone Pub, which offers a completely different side to Bangkok nightlife.
-A laid-back environment and a cozy atmosphere will make you feel right at home.
+A laid-back environment and a cosy atmosphere will make you feel right at home.